Quick Fixes for Puffy Eyes: 6 Ways to De-Puff Eyes Fast

 A quick note about instant tightening serums

-I also have to mention I personally love instant under-eye tightening serums for fast results within minutes.
+I also have to mention that I personally love instant under-eye tightening serums when I need fast results within minutes.

-I’ve tested several of them over the years and compared how well they work.
+I’ve also tested several under-eye tightening products over the years and compared how well they work.

 If you’re curious which ones actually perform well, see my guides: